19 Dec The Best Types of Exercise for PCOS

 Good for reducing insulin resistance, increasing metabolic rate, improving body composition (more muscle and less fat tissue)

 Bodyweight exercises like squats, push-ups, or tricep dips improve the function of insulin in your body, but can also boost your metabolism by building more muscle mass.
 Don’t worry though; you won’t bulk up unless you’re taking steroids!
 More muscle simply means burning more calories while exercising, but also throughout the day even at rest.
 Combining resistance moves with cardio exercise is the best way to ensure you’re building a lean body, achieving a healthy BMI, and reducing your risk of chronic diseases like type 2 diabetes.

-Good for increasing cardiovascular fitness, decreasing waist circumference, and achieving a healthy BMI
+Good for increasing cardiovascular fitness and decreasing waist circumference

 Intervals involve swapping between short bouts of high intensity work and lower intensity recovery.
 It’s a time efficient way of boosting your cardiovascular fitness, with extra benefits for PCOS.
 Going hard on the spin bike burns bucket-loads of calories, and reduces abdominal fat more effectively then say, a brisk walk.
 This can help you achieve a 5 – 10% weight loss, which studies show can decrease PCOS symptoms by reducing excess testosterone and improving insulin resistance.

 Good for general well-being and injury prevention, preparing your body for pregnancy